StudyFrenchSpanish

 Nearly 250 million people speak it across four continents.

-It is the official language of eight countries: six are in Africa (Angola, Mozambique, Guinea Bissau, Cape Verde, São Tome, and Principe).
+It is the official language of eight countries, six of which are in Africa (Angola, Mozambique, Guinea Bissau, Cape Verde, São Tome, and Principe).

 And one each in Europe (Portugal), South America (Brazil), and Asia (Timor Leste).

-It is taught at schools in many countries such as Venezuela, Zambia, the Republic of the Congo, Senegal, Namibia, Swaziland, and South Africa.
+It is taught at schools in many countries, including Venezuela, Zambia, the Republic of the Congo, Senegal, Namibia, Swaziland, and South Africa.

-15% of Uruguay’s population speaks (in the northern regions closer to Brazil) as a native language.
+15% of Uruguay’s population speaks it as a native language (in the northern regions closer to Brazil).
 Still, it is not an official language in any capacity.

 Galician, spoken in Galicia (northwestern Spain), is merely a Portuguese dialect rather than an independent language; this would make northwestern Spain a part of the Lusophone world.

-It is also one of the officials or working languages of the Macau (Special Administrative Region of the People’s Republic of China).
+It is also one of Macau’s official working languages (Special Administrative Region of the People’s Republic of China).

-Plus, several international organizations like the Mercosur, the Organization of Ibero-American States, the Union of South American Nations, the Organization of American States, the African Union, the Economic Community of the West African States, the Southern African Development Community, and the European Union uses Portuguese.
+Additionally, several international organizations, such as Mercosur, the Organization of Ibero-American States, the Union of South American Nations, the Organization of American States, the African Union, the Economic Community of the West African States, the Southern African Development Community, and the European Union, use Portuguese.

-There is also an active movement to make it the seventh official language at the United Nations.
+There is also an active movement to make it the seventh official language of the United Nations.

 Founded in July 1996, CPLP – Community of Portuguese Language Speaking Countries is a multilateral forum privileged to deepen the mutual friendship and cooperation among its members.